bangalorebyte-cohort8/Introduction-to-WebScraping/README.md

 You need to scrape 5 data points from each page.
 They are in the image below.
 Please use the column names given in the  image and write these data points to a CSV (use the CSV python package).

+There should be 6 columns to your CSV:
+1) Stock Name
+2) Current Price
+3) Timestamp
+4) Opening Price
+5) Closing Price
+6) Price change

 ![alt text](https://github.com/bangalorebyte-cohort7/Introduction-to-WebScraping/blob/master/Screen%20Shot%202018-01-16%20at%204.41.18%20pm.png)